 10. Cookware: We cook on titanium, stainless, enameled, or cast iron.
 We NEVER use non-stick cookware, EVER, no matter how it's marketed.
 Press here for a more detailed explanation.

 11. Tableware: Our everyday dishes, serving ware, and bakeware are lead and cadmium free.
 Undecorated high-fired porcelain and clear glass are what we use.
 Apilco is white high-fired porcelain made in France.
 It's expensive, but the set I bought over 30 years ago still looks new, and only one piece has chipped.
 Pillivuyt is another similar brand.
 There are many impersonators, all made in China, that are NOT safe.
 Do your research.
 Soda-lime and borosilicate glass are safe.
 Press here for a more detailed explanation.

 12. Personal and home care products: What you put ON your body is as important as what you put in it.
 Anything you breathe in or that touches your skin goes right into your bloodstream, bypassing your digestive system's toxin removal process.
 Whatever touches mucous membranes is mainlined in.
 The sources below describe the ingredients you need to avoid, and many of them sell products without those ingredients.

 - I use GimmeTheGoodStuff to source safe household and personal care products

-- I use Eco-me Suzy lemon dish soap, which I get through FrontierCoOp
+- We use Eco-me dish soap, which I get through FrontierCoOp

-- I use ECOS laundry products, which I get through FrontierCoOp
+We used to use ECOS laundry products, through FrontierCoOp

 - I use I Read Labels For You to source safe household and beauty products